Bachelor of Arts

 To complete the elementary/special education major in four years students must declare the major during their freshman year.

 Although students may be accepted to the College as elementary/special education majors, this is a provisional acceptance to the program.
 Formal admission will take place during the sophomore year.
-Minimally, this process requires students to have and maintain an overall grade point average of at least 2.75; earn a “C” or better in all education classes; earn a B- or better in EDU 231L, 270L, and 331L; meet Rhode Island Department of Education required scores on the SAT, ACT, or a standardized Praxis exam; and demonstrate appropriate professionalism.
+Minimally, this process requires students to have and maintain an overall grade point average of at least 2.50; earn a “C” or better in all education classes; meet Rhode Island Department of Education required scores on the SAT, ACT, or Praxis Core exam; and demonstrate appropriate professionalism.

 Students are required to follow a prescribed program that includes integrated course work and multiple field experiences in local elementary schools, many of which are in diverse settings.
 Elementary/special education majors complete their first field experience at Providence after-school programs during one of their first three semesters at the College.The program culminates with two semesters of student teaching: a minimum of 12 weeks with an elementary teacher and a minimum of 12 weeks with an elementary/special education teacher.

 Education study abroad semester is available in the fall of the junior year.

 Please see the Education Programs section of this Catalog for important admission information.